...

 What is Robotic Surgery for Prostate Cancer Treatment?

 One effective method is the robotic da Vinci prostatectomy.
 This and other robotic surgical procedures help your provider remove cancerous tissue.
 Robotic surgery is a minimally invasive procedure that uses advanced technology for optimal precision and accuracy to remove part of your prostate gland, gallbladder, or cysts.
-Robotic surgery is often used for a radical prostatectomy, which means that the entire prostate gland is removed and has long been considered a standard treatment for prostate cancer.

 What is Advanced Radiation Therapy?